astyd256/runtime2.0/readme.md

 * python-ldap (pip install python-ldap)
 * soappy (pip install soappy)

+Download latest runtime.
+Under Linux-like system may be needed to update settings.py then create required directories and move resources and other files according this settings.

-Download latest runtime - there are two executable files in the sources directory:
+There are two executable files in the sources directory:

 * server.py - server executable
 * manage.py - auxiliary management utility

-Under Linux-like system may be needed to correct settings.py and move resources and other files according this settings.

 To install and select application you must execute command: